bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- scattered clouds
+- clear sky
 - 83% humidity
-- 3 mph wind
+- 6 mph wind
-- 50% cloud cover
+- 0% cloud cover
-- 54 AQI 🟨
+- 51 AQI 🟨
 - 0.01 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>